pataruco/jocasta/README.md

     [Sat Feb 28 2015 12:38:27 GMT+0000 (GMT)] INFO Using default redis on localhost:6379
     Jocasta>

-Then you can interact with Jocasta by typing `Jocasta help`.
+Then you can interact with Jocasta.

     jocasta> weather [city]
     jocasta> yoda quotes